Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-excel-document/merge-table-data-to-a-microsoft-excel-document.md

 <colgroup><col width="300" style="WIDTH: 300px"><col width="300" style="WIDTH: 300px"></colgroup></table>

-If you have multiple parameters, separate them with a comma, <span style="FONT-STYLE: italic">but no space.
+If you have multiple parameters, separate them with a comma, *but no space*.

 **noadd and skip**